JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 # Comparison error rates
 last updated Jan 24, 2025

-## Calculate Error Rates from actual Mvcrs (oracle)
+## Estimating Error

-One could do a CLCA audit with the actual, not estimated error rates.
-At each round, before you run the audit, compare the selected CVRs and the corresponding MVRs and count the number of errors for each of the four categories.
-Use those rates in the OptimalLambda algorithm

-The benefit is that you immediately start your bets knowing what errors you're going to see in that sample.
-That gives us a fixed lamda for that sample.
-I assume optimal_lambda() wont choose a lambda that will go off the rails for the sample.

-It does seem that the algorithm violates the "predictable sequence in the sense that ηj may depend on X j−1 , but not on Xk for k ≥ j ."
-But could you use the measured error rate of round n as the starting error rate of round n+1 using shrink_trunc?
-Or would that also invalidate the predictable sequence requirement?

-I think it does if one starts from the beginning, but ok if one simply starts with the curret p-value with new samples.

-## ComparisonSamplerSimulation

 The assumptions that one makes about the comparison error rates greatly affect the sample size estimation.
-These rates should be empirically determined, and public tables for different voting machines should be published and kept updated.
+These rates should be empirically determined, and public tables for different voting machines should be published.

-ComparisonSamplerSimulation creates modified mvrs from a set of cvrs, with possibly non-zero valeus for errors p1, p2, p3, and p4.
-This works for both Plurality and IRV comparison audits.
-If p1 == p3, and p2 == p4, the margin stays the same.
-Call this fuzzed simulation.
-Current defaults rather arbitrarily chosen are:
+While these do not affect the reliabilty of the audit, they have a strong impact on the estimated sample sizes.

+If the errors are from random processes, its possible that margins remain approx the same, but also possible that some rates are more likely to be affected than others.
+Its worth noting that error rates combine machine errors with human errors of fetching and interpreting ballots.

+We currently have two ways of setting error rates.
+Following COBRA, the user can specify the "apriori" error rates for p1, p2, p3, p4.
+Otherwise, they can specify a "fuzz pct" (explained below), and the apriori error rates are derived from it.
+In both cases, we use
+CORBRA's adaptive estimate of the error rates that does a weighted average of the aproiri and the samples error rates.
+This is used when estimating the sample size from the diluted margin, and also when doing the actual audit comparing the CVRs and the MVRs.

+## Comparison error rates

+The comparison error rates are:

-        val p1: Double = 1.0e-2, // apriori rate of 1-vote overstatements; voted for other, cvr has winner val p2: Double = 1.0e-4, // apriori rate of 2-vote overstatements; voted for loser, cvr has winner val p3: Double = 1.0e-2, // apriori rate of 1-vote understatements; voted for winner, cvr has other val p4: Double = 1.0e-4, // apriori rate of 2-vote understatements; voted for winner, cvr has loser
+        val p1: rate of 1-vote overstatements; voted for other, cvr has winner val p2: rate of 2-vote overstatements; voted for loser, cvr has winner val p3: rate of 1-vote understatements; voted for winner, cvr has other val p4: rate of 2-vote understatements; voted for winner, cvr has loser

-FOr IRV, the corresponding descriptions of the errror rates are:
+For IRV, the corresponding descriptions of the errror rates are:

     NEB two vote overstatement: cvr has winner as first pref (1), mvr has loser preceeding winner (0) NEB one vote overstatement: cvr has winner as first pref (1), mvr has winner preceding loser, but not first (1/2)